IFRC-Secretariat/Property-Data-Scraper/README.md

 ## Setup and installation
-To install the project, run the following in a bash terminal from the top-level of the project:
+To install the project, first clone the Github repository, as described [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+Next, install the project by running the following in a bash terminal from the top-level of the project:

 ```bash
 pip3 install .